 Organizations working at the front lines of social justice need volunteers as courageous and committed as they are.
 That’s where the Jesuit Volunteer Corps comes in.
 We place young leaders looking to take on the world’s toughest challenges with organizations like yours.

 Jesuit Volunteers serve full-time in direct service roles within organizations seeking to build critical capacity for their priorities.
-Volunteers are college graduates (or possess equivalent experience) between the ages of 21 and 35, and have a passion for addressing the root causes of injustice.
-Over 95% of our agency partners reapply for Jesuit Volunteers year over year due to the high-quality support they receive.
+Volunteers are college graduates (or possess equivalent experience) between the ages of 21 and 25, and have a passion for addressing the root causes of injustice.
+Over 95% of our agency partners reapply for Jesuit Volunteers year after year due to the high-quality support they receive.

 Interested in partnering with JVC to bring an enthusiastic, mission-driven leader to your organization?
 Read below and let us know if you have any questions at email@example.com.